ria-com/modelhub-client/README.md

         # [local_storage]/models/[application]/[model_name] dir
         "url": "https://nomeroff.net.ua/models/options/torch/numberplate_options_2021_05_23.pt",

+        # path to model
+        # if not exists model will by downloaded by `url`
+        "path": "",

         # model dataset url for downloading
         # dataset will be downloaded into
         # [local_storage]/datasets/[application]/[model_name] dir
         "dataset": "https://nomeroff.net.ua/datasets/autoriaNumberplateOptionsDataset-2021-05-17.zip",

+        # path to dataset
+        # if not exists dataset will by downloaded by `dataset`
+        "dataset_path": "",

         # model repo url for cloning
         # and pushing into PATH
         # repo will be cloned into
         # [local_storage]/repos/[application]/[model_name] dir
         "repo": "https://github.com/ria-com/nomeroff-net",

+        # path to repo
+        # if not exists repo will by downloaded by `repo`
+        "repo_path": "",

         # model description (not required)
         "description": "Numberplate Options Classification",